Ceikry/insidious530/README.md

 ### License

 We use the AGPL 3.0 license, which can be found <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">here.</a> Please read and understand the license.
 Failure to follow the guidelines outlined in the license will result in legal action.
-If you know or hear of anyone breaking this license, please send a report, with proof, to Red Bracket#8151, ceikry#2724, or woahscam#8535 on discord or email woahscam@hotmail.com. **We WILL NOT change the license to fit your needs.**

 [license-shield]: https://img.shields.io/badge/license-AGPL--3.0-informational